 The Gallery of Writers is a splendidly decorated room containing portraits and busts of Irish writers.
 The room is used for receptions, exhibitions and special occasions.
 At the top of the grand staircase, the Gorham Library is notable for its Stapleton ceiling.

-The above website has a history of failing to load.
-So you might find the Lonely Planet website’s review useful – www.lonelyplanet.com
+The Lonely Planet website’s review is useful – www.lonelyplanet.com

 18 Parnell Square North, Dublin 1.